akmanu/dockertest-preview/readme.md

 ```

 Your Makefile might have some special requirement that I might not include,
-so you could need to tune the Makefile for you build, but the idea is still
+so you could need to tune the Makefile for your build, but the idea is still
 the same.

 The **Docker** image is going to launch the Makefile with the **dockertest**